MicrosoftDocs/mesh-docs/mesh/Resources/immersive-spaces-release-notes.md

 #### New environments

+<mark> See Immersive spaces end user documentation for detailed updates.

 * New environments are available.
 To see these environments, select **Environment settings** option on the app bar: **Lakehouse** (default), **Oasis - Small**, and **Oasis - Large**.

     ![A screenshot of the **Environment settings** dialog](media/environment-settings-dialog.png)

-    <mark> See Immersive spaces end user documentation for detailed updates.
+* The **Lakehouse** environment now offers a number of interactive elements: muscial spheres, radio, icebreaker spheres, bean bag toss, roasting marshmallows on campfire.

+* Both the **Oasis - Small** and **Oasis - Large** environments now offer a number of new seating settings for the immersive space.

 ### Resolved product issues